 Your heating unit shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
 Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every heating bill.

 But how can I know if it’s time to replace my heating system?

 The following warning signs can help you determine if you just need a quick maintenance visit or if it’s time to replace your current heating unit.

 1. Frequent Repair Costs

-It is not uncommon for a heating system to eventually need a new blower or a little love once a year to make sure everything is running properly, but a well-maintained heating system should work without much mending along the way.
+It is common for a heater to eventually need a new blower or a little love once a year to make sure everything is running properly, but a well-maintained heater should work without much mending along the way.
 A few indicators that your system may be in need of replacing are below:

 - calling the service technician repeatedly for the same concern;

 - needing numerous visits during the same heating season;

 - constantly spending money just to keep your house comfortably warm.

 A general rule to remember: if yearly repair costs reach half of the present value of the heating unit, it’s most likely time to replace your furnace.